 Pull Zone Settings

-Here is a list and description of the CDN features for Pull Zones:
+Here is a list and description of the CDN features that are Pull Zone specific:

 Predefined shield servers, instead of our edge servers, will pull the content from your origin server if enabled.
 This will reduce the traffic on your origin server but adds an additional request from the edge server to the shield server if the content has not yet been cached.
 Additional HTTP response header field: